nklenk/VineyardDashboard/Database/README.md

 Using SQLite + SpatiaLite you can effectively deploy an alternative open source Spatial DBMS roughly equivalent to PostgreSQL + PostGIS.
 This will assist in migration in the event of scaling or moving to an off prem data store.

+We will need to go to off prem database immediately as work across nodes will get too confusing if main laptop is db